 Keys to a Great Demo Reel

 In the days before internet video, the reel was an essential piece of self-marketing, the capstone on top of a polished resume and project list.
-These days, I find myself relying less and less on reels to make crew decisions, and prefer to compare completed short-form pieces.
-Still, a killer reel can give you a leg up on the competition, especially if you’re trying to make new contacts or stand out among a field of dozens of candidates.
-In the world of social media, each of us is our own brand, and it’s up to us to make a sizzle reel that gets potential customers excited.
+These days, a killer reel can give you a leg up on the competition, especially if you’re trying to make new contacts, or stand out in a field of dozens of candidates.
+In the world of social media, each of us is our own brand, and it’s up to us to make a sizzle reel that gets potential clients excited.
 Here’s my top ten list for how to make a reel jump through the screen and get gigs on your calendar.

 1. Start at the top.
 In almost every other video, you want to build to a climax.
 With a reel, you’re starting at the end of the third act.
 Open with something awesome, and set the bar high.